YZCU/DF/README.md

 # [DF](https://ieeexplore.ieee.org/document/9803284)

-Codes for "**Single Object Tracking in Satellite Videos: A Correlation Filter-Based Dual-Flow Tracker**", IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS), 2022.
+The official implementation for "**Single Object Tracking in Satellite Videos: A Correlation Filter-Based Dual-Flow Tracker**", IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS), 2022.

 - Authors: